Our Programs

 Visual Arts, Grade 9, Open (AVI1O)

-This course is exploratory in nature, offering an overview of visual arts as a foundation for further study.
+This course is exploratory, offering an overview of visual arts as a foundation for further study.
 Students will become familiar with the elements and principles of design and the expressive qualities of various materials by using a range of media, processes, techniques, and styles.
 Students will use the creative and critical analysis processes and will interpret art within a personal, contemporary, and historical context.

 Prerequisite: None